 The Tomb of Tutankhamen

 If you have an interest in ancient Egyptian history, then it’s almost certain that you’ll already know about the discovery of the tomb of King Tut.
+After all, it is the most famous of all Luxor tourist attractions.
 When compared to other tombs, that of Tutankhamen is considered to be in pristine condition.
 The Tomb of Tutankhamen was discovered by a gentleman known as Howard Carter.
 Not only did he discover the tomb, but it the one in charge of its excavation, and as a result, it is his words and quotes that are so frequently associated with this epic discovery.

 What many people don’t realize however, is the fact that Howard Carter was a man who was really passionate about Egypt.
 He loved the country and made it his home for as many years as possible.
 He took up residence near the Valley of the Kings on the West Bank of the Nile, just a short distance outside of Luxor, and today travelers can visit the home in which he lived until he eventually left Egypt permanently in 1939.

 Though his home was left to decay for many decades following his departure from Egypt in 1939, the Egyptian government eventually restored it completely and subsequently opened it for public tours.
 The site was also officially named the Howard Carter House, and today it attracts many visitors.

 Visitors to Howard Carter House don’t just get to see a lot of empty rooms however, and are instead allowed to see the many objects that Carter once used in his daily life while he was working and living in Egypt.
 One can also see the photo lab he used, along with his cameras and other photography equipment.
 His original desk is likewise still in the house, as is library he kept.
 Among the most interesting things however, are some items relating to the excavation of King Tutankhamen’s tomb which are on display.

 A Stark Reminder Of A Different Lifestyle